 The meat industry in Canada is comprised of production and processing, packing, preservation, and marketing of meat such as, beef and veal, lamb and mutton, pork, chicken, goat, rabbit, horse, and wild game such as venison and bison.
-The annual revenue generated from the meat product manufacturing industry in 2015 stood at over 28 billion Canadian dollars, while the 2015 average annual household expenditure on meat was recorded to be a little over a thousand Canadian dollars.
+Meat is widely consumed in Canada, with the quarterly retail sales of meat and poultry averaging about 4.38 million Canadian dollars in 2022.

-In 2016, the volume of beef produced in Canada amounted to 1.1 million metric tons.
+In 2022, the volume of beef produced in Canada amounted to 1.38 million metric tons.
 Canada’s meat processing companies manufacture a wide variety of meat products ranging from fresh and frozen meat to processed, smoked, canned, cooked, as well as sausage and deli meats.
-The size of the Canadian meat processing industry was valued at around 6.52 billion Canadian dollars in 2016 with luncheon meat alone recording a sales volume of approximately 240 million units.
-Costco is the most regularly used retailer for the purchase of meat products in Canada.
+The meat product manufacturing industry in Canada generated some 6.16 billion Canadian dollars in gross domestic product in December 2022, up about 100 thousand Canadian dollars in the same month in the previous year.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date